tizemrane/SEBC/challenges/challenges.md

     * `hue`
     * `sentry`
 * Put the following in the file `challenges/labs/1_mysql.md`
-    * The hostname of your MySQL node
+    * The hostname of your DB node
-    * The command and output for `mysql --version`
+    * The command screenshot to display the DB version
-    * The command and output for listing MySQL databases
+    * The command and output for listing databases
 * Push this work to your GitHub repo
-* Label the Issue 'submitted` and assign it to both instructors
+* Label the Issue 'submitted` and assign it to the instructors

 ---
 <div style="page-break-after: always;"></div>